yannvanhalewyn/boyscout/README.md

     $ yarn install
     $ make css

-This project uses [shadow-cljs](https://github.com/thheller/shadow-cljs) to build clojurescript.
-Make sure it is installed globally with:

-    $ yarn global add shadow-cljs

 Then to start and watch the test and dev build and start a nRepl server:

     $ make dev